-Elizabeth (Beth) V. Hume, PhD, returned to Ohio State to serve as Vice Provost for Undergraduate Studies and Dean of Undergraduate Education on October 1, 2017.
+Elizabeth (Beth) V. Hume, PhD, returned to Ohio State to serve as Vice Provost and Dean of Undergraduate Education on October 1, 2017.
 In June 2018, the Office of Academic Affairs announced that Enrollment Services would be merged with the Office of Undergraduate Education under Dr. Hume's leadership.
 The Office of Student Academic Success was officially launched January 1, 2019.
 Prior to her current positions, she had joined Ohio States faculty in 1991 and, from 2006-2011, she served as professor and chair of the Department of Linguistics.

 Dr. Hume previously served as head of the School of Language, Social and Political Sciences, dean international of the College of Arts and professor of linguistics at the University of Canterbury in Christchurch, New Zealand.